kutay-celebi/gotodo/README.md

 Development processes are based on TDD.
 Both unit tests and E2E tests are available for the UI.
 E2E tests were performed with `cypress` and unit tests with `jest`.
 On the GO side, an ORM tool `gorm` is used.
 In addition, the web framework `gin` was used on the GO application.

 Pipelines are located on `travis`.
 The application is distributed with the help of `kubernetes`.
-Although there is no loadbalancer, `kubernetes` configs have been tried to be kept simple.

 # Screenshot